Mid 1600s, Prax.

 There is no answer, but he expected none.
 He pushes past the hide and thanks Humakt for the gift of easy night vision, for inside is darkness, heat, and a single banked fire.
 The thick atmosphere punishes him for his exertion.
 He did not break a sweat above, but here the heat is oppressive.
 It does not alter what he does in the slightest.
 He kneels inside, and bows to the room, holding his breath for long enough to hear breathing, before he straightens his back and waits.

 Sweat drips down his back, forms a rivulet that runs stinging down his arm, washes blood onto his simple linen skirt.
 His eyes adjust to the darkness and he sees the blacksmith, a gaunt figure who hardly emerges from the darkness, even as other things become clear.
-He is past maturity already, beginning to sink into himself, but his spirit will hold for years yet.
+He is past maturity already, but his spirit will hold for years yet.

 “Eril Sambar Humakti,” the man says, without opening his eyes.
 Eril bows again.
 “Blacksmith,” he says.
 “My greetings.
 I bring news.”